WebDevelopUa/gatsby_02/README.md

 -----
 -----

 Make sure such content-types exist in your Strapi application.
 Or replace/delete them in ```gatsby-config.js```
+Make changes, restart the server

 ```
 {